-NOTE: An opener bracket kit specifically designed for opener attachment may be purchased as an option (silver galvanized or white powder coated).
+NOTE: An opener bracket kit specifically designed for opener attachment may be included or may be purchased as an option (silver galvanized or white powder coated).
 Instructions are provided with the kit.

 NOTE: Operator may be attached up to 2 feet off center.
 (Doors with Torsion Springs Only)